-The Companies design and operate effective internal control over financial reporting, and prepare management's report on internal control over financial reporting under the Financial Instruments and Exchange Act of Japan.
-The management's report on internal control over financial reporting of the Companies is audited in accordance with auditing standards for internal control over financial reporting generally accepted in Japan, and an opinion on management's report on internal control over financial reporting is expressed by Delative Towards. by Deloitte Touche Tohmatsu LLC.
+The Companies design and operate effective internal control over financial reporting, and prepare management's report on internal control over financial reporting, and prepare management's report on internal control over financial reporting under the Financial Instruments and Exchange Act of Japan.

+The management's report on internal control over financial reporting of the Companies is audited in accordance with auditing standards for internal control over financial reporting generally accepted in Japan, and an opinion on management's report on internal control over financial reporting is expressed by Deloitte Touche Tohmatsu LLC.

-- 38 Management's Report on Internal Control - 39 Independent Auditors' Report (filed under the Financial Instruments and Exchange Act of Japan)
+- 38 Management's Report on Internal Control - Independent Auditors' Report (filed under the Financial Instruments and Exchange Act of Japan)